idris-lang/Idris-dev/docs/proofs/example1.rst

           :width: 310px
           :height: 115px

-   * - This table also shows the logic at each stage.
+   * - This table also shows the holes and what they depend on.
 The aim is to illustrate the tactics by analogy with proofs, as a line with the premises above it and the conclusion below it.
 The conclusion is the hole we are trying to fill and the premises may be sub-goals:
      - .. image:: ../image/elabLogicEx1_1.png
-          :width: 126px
+          :width: 277px
-          :height: 33px
+          :height: 15px

    * - The term is:
      - ?{hole_0} ≈ ? {hole_2} . {hole_2} . {hole_0}